-On the other hand, we do not include the studies focused on thin disc only since they are somewhat controversial, finding evidence for an additional highly flattened component, which is speculated to be either underestimated gaseous disc~\cite{widmark_measuring_2019} or even dark disc~\cite{buch_using_2019}, but could also be due to the departure from equilibrium which is tacitly assumed by the Jeans analysis; for the accumulating evidence in favour of the latter see, e.g.,~\cite{antoja_dynamically_2018,khoperskov_echo_2019,bennett_vertical_2019,bland-hawthorn_galah_2019}.
+On the other hand, we do not include the studies focused on thin disc only since they are somewhat controversial, finding evidence for an additional highly flattened component, which is speculated to be either an underestimated gaseous disc~\cite{widmark_measuring_2019} or even a dark disc~\cite{buch_using_2019}, but could also be due to the departure from equilibrium which is tacitly assumed by the Jeans analysis; for the accumulating evidence in favor of the latter see, e.g.,~\cite{antoja_dynamically_2018,khoperskov_echo_2019,bennett_vertical_2019,bland-hawthorn_galah_2019}.
 An alternative approach of studying the vertical force is to use the full 6D stellar phase-space information.
-This has been done by Bovy \& Rix \cite{bovy_direct_2013}, where they derived $K_z(z=1.1$ kpc$)$ at various galactocentric radii in the range from $4-9$ kpc, however, using pre-Gaia observations.
-We also chose to include their determinations of $K_z(R) $ since they are consistent with newer studies and allow us to constrain better the scale length of the galactic disc.
+This has been done by Bovy \& Rix \cite{bovy_direct_2013}, who derived $K_z(R,z=1.1$ kpc$)$ at various galactocentric radii in the range from $4-9$ kpc, however, using pre-Gaia observations.
+We chose to include their determinations of $K_z(R,z) $ since they are consistent with newer studies and allow us to constrain better the scale length of the galactic disc.
 The final compilation of $K_z(R,z)$ measurements used in the analysis is shown in figure \ref{fig:kz}.